wdyiwdwd/wdyiwdwd.github.io/_publications/2018-06-12-TMech-STING-SLAM.md

 ---
-title: "【期刊论文】RGB-D SLAM in Indoor Environments With STING-Based Plane Feature Extraction"
+title: "【Journal paper】RGB-D SLAM in Indoor Environments With STING-Based Plane Feature Extraction"
 collection: publications
 permalink: /publication/TMech2018
 excerpt: 'This paper is about STING-SLAM.'